 What kind of political activist is Dustin Lance Black?

 Whilst whistle blower and trans hero Pvt.
 Chelsea Manning rots in jail, ‘activist’ Lance Black lead the ‘human rights’ charge on The Castro for San Francisco Pride.
 SF Pride chose to controversially exclude Manning from the official Pride demonstration in fear of upsetting Pride’s corporate donors.

 Back in Hollywood, Lance sits writing on his own in the middle of the coffee shop sipping green tea.
 Everyone could see him there.
 We talked about British equality legislation fashioned by Waheed Ali.
 I told Lance about British gay rights activist Peter Tatchell.
 He seemed enthralled by Peter’s unique brand of direct action so I organized an introduction.
 When the time came for him to meet with Peter… Lance bailed.

 We didn’t speak again until he started dating a dear friend of mine who was at that time living at my home.

 My friend is perhaps one of the sweetest man I know.
 Kind, considerate, thoughtful, intelligent, curious and recently out of the closet.
 In fact, history repeating itself, my friend came out for Lance.
 My friend made the first move.

 Knowing that my friend was falling for Lance I tried to stay as impartial as I possibly could.
-As much as I wanted to spew cold vomit all over their burgeoning relationship.
-I did not.
-I was supportive and kind.
+It didn’t last long.
+I was furious.
+I was supportive and kind for as long as I could be.
 I asked Lance over to the house for his new boyfriend’s birthday lunch.
 Lance bailed.